Amritsar — overview

 Partition Museum

 A museum documenting the 1947 partition of British India into India and Pakistan.
 The partition displaced an estimated 14 million people and resulted in one of the largest mass migrations in human history.
-The museum houses personal testimonies, photographs, documents, and artefacts related to the partition.
-It is the first museum in the world dedicated to the human stories of the partition.
+The museum houses personal testimonies and artefacts related to the partition.

 Entry Fee: ₹250 (cash at counter).
 Entry is free for children below 5 years